 In reality, I was whole and perfect, but I just couldn't see it yet.

-My previous careers include diverse experiences in K-12 education, higher education, the National Park Service and nonprofit program management.
+My previous careers include diverse experiences in K-12 education, higher education, the National Park Service, and nonprofit program management.
 In my free time, I enjoy being out in nature, having deep, meaningful conversations with friends, and capturing the ever present beauty of the world around me through photography (all the nature images on this website are from my own portfolio).